-In the 'post-truth' mass media age, representations are perhaps more influential than ever before.
-At the same time, while France has a particularly pronounced culture of gender differentiation, it is no exaggeration to say in any context that gender is THE structuring axis around which human beings are categorised - even if such categories have gained in complexity in recent years.
+In the "post-truth" mass-media age, visual and other cultural representations are perhaps more influential than ever before.
+At the same time, while France has a particularly pronounced culture of gender differentiation, demonstrated by some French women's response to #MeToo, it is no exaggeration to say in any context that gender is among the most visible and significant structuring axes around which human beings are categorised - even if such categories have gained in complexity in recent years.

-I introduced this module upon joining Warwick in 2014-15, building on my various research interests in contemporary trasnational film and media, gender studies, history and theory, as well as drawing on my experience analysing both audiovisual and written texts.
-These skills have been developed in the belief that culture operates in an inter-disciplinary fashion and therefore a cross-media approach is best placed to take the temperature of particular issues over different time periods.
+I introduced this module upon joining Warwick in 2014-15, building on my various research interests in contemporary trasnational film and media, gender studies, history and theory, as well as drawing on my experience analysing audiovisual texts.
+These skills have been developed in the belief that culture operates in an inter-disciplinary fashion and therefore a cross-media approach is well placed to take the temperature of particular issues over different time periods (within reasonable limits as to new skills that students can be expected to acquire in one course).
 The first year it was taught, a salient point highlighted by finalists' end-of-year surveys across French Studies was their newly sharpened recognition of the importance of studying gender.
-Since both 2014-15 and 2015-16 (I was on sabbatical leave in 2016-17), a particularly high number of students have gone on to pursue further study directly connected to the course, in such areas as film and media studies or women's and gender studies at such institutions as Oxford, UCL, SOAS and the Sorbonne.
+Several students from the course have gone on to pursue further study directly connected to the course, areas such as film and media studies or women's and gender studies at such institutions including Oxford, UCL, SOAS and the Sorbonne.
 In 2015-16, one student was jointly awarded the Undergraduate Essay prize by the journal Studies in French Cinema for their formative essay from the course.
 Student comments spontaneously emailed to me have included:

-'Things I particularly liked: the broad range of material covered – it was great to cover so many different films as well as Sous Les Vents de Neptune.'
+"Things I particularly liked: the broad range of material covered – it was great to cover so many different films as well as written material."

 Or, a representative comment from feedback questionnaires: